 Budget For a Vacation

 Planning a vacation is usually a bit more flexible than wedding planning, plus there are plenty of ways to save.
-When you start planning a getaway, consider what activities, locations, and travel dates are most affordable.
+When you start planning a getaway, consider which activities, locations, and seasons are most affordable.
 International summer vacations are going to be much more costly than a roadtrip in the fall.

 When you’ve chosen your travel location, you’ll want to find estimate costs including:

 - Air travel